 Cool Colors

-For example, if your floors have a reddish hue, add blue to complement the red.
+For example, add blue to complement the red if your floors have a reddish hue.
 Dark violet is another great wall color that mixes well with chocolate brown floors.
 On a similar note, medium-toned aqua walls work with orange hardwood floors.
 These are perfect wall and floor color combos that help add a pop of color to any room.

-Other cool wall colors like bluish grey and greyish green will also refreshen the space and brighten up the room.
-Depending on the style of your home, you may even opt for jewel tones for the walls as these pair well with dark brown floors.
+Other cool wall colors like bluish-grey and greyish green will refresh the space and brighten the room.
+Depending on the style of your home, you may even opt for jewel tones for the walls, as these pair well with dark brown floors.

-For traditional interiors, dark purple walls go perfectly well with dark brown floors as they create a rich and formal look.
+For traditional interiors, dark purple walls go perfectly well with dark brown floors, creating a rich and formal look.

 Wall Colors for Cherry Wood Floors